-The Annual Meeting of Shareholders of DTE Energy Company will be held at the The Ritz-Carlton, Washington, D.C., 1150 22nd Street, N.W., Washington, D.C.
-20037 on Thursday, May 7, 2015 at 8:00 a.m.
+The Annual Meeting of Shareholders of DTE Energy Company will be held at The Ritz-Carlton, Charlotte, 201 East Trade Street, Charlotte, NC 28202 on Thursday, May 5, 2016 at 8:00 a.m.
 (EDT).

 All shareholders must pre-register in order to attend DTE Energy Company's Annual Meeting of Shareholders.
-Please contact DTE Energy Shareholder Services by e-mail at shareowner@dteenergy.com or by telephone at (313) 235-4200 and provide your name, address, telephone number and your request to attend.
+Please contact DTE Energy Shareholder Services by e-mail at shareholder Services by e-mail at shareholder Services by e-mail at shareholdersergy.com or by telephone at (313) 235-4200 and provide your name, address, telephone number and your request to attend.
 DTE Energy will respond to all pre-registration requests and will maintain a list of verified shareholders at the admission desk for the meeting.
-In addition to ownership confirmation, you must also present government-issued photo identification showing your name, address and signature for admission.
+In addition to ownership confirmation, you <a href="mailto:must also present government-issued photo identification showing your name, address and signature for admission.
 No guests will be permitted.

-Annual meeting pre-registration requests must be received by the end of business on Thursday, April 30, 2015.
-Seating is limited and admission is on a first-come basis proxy
+Annual meeting pre-registration requests must be received by the end of business on Thursday, April 28, 2016.
+Seating and parking are limited and admission is on a first-come basis.